 Candidates for the office of holy ministry in LCC are normally formed through residential seminary education.
 PAT candidates receive theological education and training on a part-time basis while at the same time working in their secular job and at their congregations or PAT site.
 The residential seminary and PAT programmes are not meant to compete with or mirror each other, but rather to recognise and expound the contextual nature of theological education for those whom the Lord of the Church is calling to serve in extraordinary circumstances and contexts, and who possess a variety of experiences and capabilities.
 The PAT programme is designed to deliver basic and foundational theological education using a variety of learning strategies, methods, and environments.

-On-campus intensive: date and place
+On-campus intensive: TBD

 The following forms are provided as fillable pdfs.
 Please download and enter answers on your computer, then save and return by e-mail.
 If a signature is required, you may add it digitally in Adobe Acrobat Reader, or print, sign, and return on paper.